 Would you like to read more about my view on the tribe of entrepreneurs?
 I wrote some more about it in the blog post “What I Learned Past Few Months… About Entrepreneurship and Entrepreneurs.”
 By the way, biz dev is also something I do after working hours as a hobby.
-I highly enjoy discussing business development strategy and brainstorming on my friends’ ideas.
+I highly enjoy discussing business development strategies and brainstorming with my friends’ ideas.
 It’s also because I encountered many con artists in recent years.
-It taught me to recognize lack of expertise and vile play early on.
+It taught me to recognize a lack of expertise and vile play early on.
 So, if you’d like to discuss your business ideas with me, please drop me a message!

 Please cite as:

 Today, it is becoming extremely hard to get noticed online as the Internet is flooded with massive amounts of AI-generated content.
 Therefore, it would greatly help me if you decide put a hyperlink to this article on your own webpage.
 Thank you so much in advance!